 Up untill this point, it was still possible to hunt wolf north of the Duero River, where the largest populations are located.
 (An estimated 2500 individuals).

-Time will of course tell how all this will affect the natural world of wolf territory but I foresee issues in say, the sierra de culebra in the north of Castilla y Leon where wolf trophy hunting in the regional hunting reserve has been going on for many years.
+Time will of course tell how this Iberian wolf hunting ban will affect the natural world of wolf territory but I foresee issues in say, the sierra de culebra in the north of Castilla y Leon where wolf trophy hunting in the regional hunting reserve has been going on for many years.